Heroin Addiction, Health Effects, Withdrawal, & Treatment

 Naltrexone works differently than methadone and buprenorphine.
 Instead of mimicking the effects of heroin, this drug is an opioid antagonist, which means it blocks opioid receptors in the brain, stopping the drugs from producing the rush of euphoria or having any effect.20

 There are several different kinds of behavioral therapies that can be used in the treatment of opioid use disorder.
-Two therapy approaches often used for the treatment of heroin addiction include:
+Two therapy approaches often used for the treatment of heroin addiction include:17

-Cognitive behavioral therapy focuses on detrimental patterns of thought and behavior that are contributing to addiction.
-The individual in treatment learns to identify these patterns, and replace them with new, healthy patterns of behavior and thought instead.1
+Cognitive behavioral therapy (CBT), which focuses on negative thought and behavior patterns that contribute to addiction.
+The individual in treatment learns to identify these patterns and replace them with new, healthy patterns instead.

-Contingency management creates positive associations with treatment, to encourage the individual to engage in the treatment process and maintain sobriety.
-Positive reinforcement is used to support certain behaviors, like reaching goals or abstaining from drug use.5
+Contingency management (CM), which creates positive associations with treatment, to encourage the individual to engage in the treatment process and maintain sobriety.
+Positive reinforcement is used to support certain behaviors, like reaching goals or abstaining from drug use.

-Addiction treatment facilities like Oxford Treatment Center offer these evidence-based approaches to recovery, and so much more.
-If you or a loved one are ready to get help for your opioid use disorder or heroin use, we’re here for you.
-Speak to one of our compassionate and knowledgeable admissions navigators to learn more about our various levels of addiction treatment and how we can help you get on the road to recovery.
+Addiction treatment facilities like Oxford Treatment Center offer these evidence-based approaches to recovery and so much more.
+If you or a loved one is ready to get help for your opioid use disorder or heroin use, we’re here for you.